sjbilardi/romulus-5/README.md

 #### 3/17/2016

-There are three distance measurements, measured 25$^\circ$ apart from each other.
+There are three distance measurements, measured 25 degrees apart from each other.
 These will be used to determine if a wall is present if front of the rover.

 #### Quick Start